-As well as our general practice, we provide access to specialist veterinary services in surgery, medicine, anaesthesia, medical imaging, emergency and critical care, neurology, clinical pathology, dermatology, cardiology and equine management.
+As well as our primary care, we provide access to specialist veterinary services in surgery, medicine, anaesthesia, medical imaging, emergency and critical care, clinical pathology, dermatology, cardiology and equine management.

-Our emergency and critical care department is open 24 hours a day, 365 days a year.
+Our emergency and critical care department is open 11 hours a day, six days a week.
 It is supported by contemporary diagnostic capabilities and on-site pathology laboratories, which enable us to promptly diagnose and manage complex, involved and unusual cases.

 Teaching the veterinarians of tomorrow

-Importantly, we are also a teaching hospital.
+As a teaching hospital, first and foremost, U-Vet is focused on its responsibility to its students, the industry and the community to produce skilled, job-ready veterinary clinicians.
 We are committed to educating the veterinarians of today and tomorrow and our clinical teaching program is conducted under the close supervision of the treating veterinarian.
-Our students are an important part of our practice and provide that extra attention and TLC that your pet will love when they visit our practice.
+Our students are an important part of our practice and provide that extra attention and TLC that your pet will love when it visits our practice.
 We thank you for allowing us to involve veterinary students in the care of your pet.